commit-live-students/python_intermediate_project/q07_get_unique_teams_set/README.md

-## Task 7:Find the set of all unique teams that played in the matches in the data set.
+## Find the set of all unique teams that played in the matches in the data set.

 Great work , now let's hone your skills of data manipulation by providing a different variety in the above problem.
 Your job is to return all set of unique teams that played.